Michitaro-Naito/guidelines/guidelines.md

 ## Common

 ### Purposes
-These guidelines are written to encourage you to keep your codes, databases and projects clean.
-**Short, Simple, Stable and Maintainable** codes will help us in the future.
+These guidelines are written to encourage you to keep your codes, databases and projects **clean, short, simple, stable and maintainable**.
+These nice things will help us in the future.
 Please follow these instructions if you are willing to cooperate with us. ;)

 ### Priority of Guidelines